Pelvic Organ Prolapse Chattanooga TN

 What causes Pelvic Floor Disorders including Prolapse?

-Weakness or injury to the pelvic floor muscles and nerves due to pregnancy, labor, childbirth, ageing, hormonal problems, injury, surgery, pelvic fractures and some muscle and nerve diseases.
+Weakness or injury to the pelvic floor muscles and nerves due to pregnancy, labor, childbirth, aging, hormonal problems, injury, surgery, pelvic fractures and some muscle and nerve diseases.
 Prolapse can also result from menopause, obesity, chronic straining, chronic constipation or heredity.
 Pelvic floor prolapse runs in families.
 Some diseases that affect the connective tissue may lead to pelvic floor dysfunction and prolapse.
 Diseases that affect the nerves that control the pelvic floor include diabetes, Parkinson’s disease, stroke, back surgery, and spinal stenosis.
 The risk increases after bearing children and as we age.

 What are the symptoms of POP?